VDA5050/VDA5050/VDA5050_EN.md

 In response to some events, not triggered by Master Control, the vehicle has to stop executing the current order.

-- The vehicle is changing the operating mode to 'MANUAL', 'SERVICE' or 'TEACHIN' (see also [6.10.6 Implementation of the state message](#6106-implementation-of-the-state-message))
+- The vehicle is changing the operating mode to 'MANUAL', 'SERVICE' or 'TEACHIN' (see also [6.10.6 Implementation of the state message](#6106-implementation-of-the-state-message)).
-- The vehicle cannot determine its position anymore
+- The vehicle cannot determine its position anymore.

-In this cases the vehicle has to clear the order which means that similar zu a cancellation:
+In these cases the vehicle has to clear the order which means that similar to a cancellation:

 - If there are actions scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.
 - If there are running actions, those actions should also be cancelled and be reported as 'FAILED'.